niche.rs about

 }

-Both NonNull fields have a niche at null.
-But if the compiler used null to mean "this is Right", there would be no room to store Right's actual pointer value because the null pattern occupies the space where that pointer would need to go.
-The enum requires a tag: 16 bytes, not 8.
+Both fields have a niche at null.
+But if null meant "this is Right", there'd be no room left to store Right's actual pointer.
+The enum needs a tag: 16 bytes, not 8.

 Padding bytes are not niches

 Struct padding exists for alignment but is not tracked as niche space.
-Even when a struct has trailing padding that could physically hold a discriminant, the compiler doesn't repurpose it (#70230, #109555).
-Niches come from type-level value constraints (like "references are never null") rather than from incidental unused bytes in the memory layout.
+Even when a struct has trailing padding that could physically hold a discriminant, the compiler doesn't repurpose it (rust-lang/rust#70230, rust-lang/rust#109555).
+Niches come from type-level value constraints ("references are never null") rather than from incidental unused bytes in the memory layout.

 type A = Option<WithNiche>;